 Do I have to be Episcopalian?
 Am I expected to proselytize?

 We accept applicants of all faiths and applicants of uncertain or no faith.
-The Living Change Fellowship is based in a church in Harlem and the Transform and Reignite Fellowship is based in a church in the Bronx.
+The Living Change Fellows are based in a church in Harlem and the Transform and Reignite Fellows are based in a church in the Bronx.
 It is important to note that both churches are Episcopalian.
 Fellows are required to attend Sunday morning worship once a month, and are welcome to participate in any and all faith, spiritual, social, educational and political activities at the parish.
 We are looking for Fellows who will derive meaning and inspiration from these contexts.